-Until each material passes the test, proving compliance with PUMA's RSL requirements, it shall not be used in any manufacturing of PUMA products.
+Suppliers shall also send the remediated materials or products to the same 3rd party lab. to retest the non-compliance parameters.
+Until the material passes the test, proving compliance with PUMA RSL requirements, it shall not be used in any manufacturing of PUMA products.